jrstevenjlab/jrstevenjlab.github.io/bylaws.md

 {: #F2 }
 1. All current GlueX Collaboration members are eligible for co-authorship.
 A new member is eligible after a probationary period that is decided by the institutional group leader but expected to be six months.
 In the case of a new group, the duration of the probationary period is decided by the Collaboration Board.
 During this time, commitment to GlueX must be demonstrated.
 2. Members who leave the GlueX Collaboration will remain eligible for authorship on GlueX papers for one year following their departure.
-3. After one year following the departure of a Collaboration member, the leader of his or her former institutional group shall decide whether the individual will be eligible for co-authorship and communicate the name to the Collaboration Board, which reserves the right for a final review.
+3. After one year following the departure of a Collaboration member, the leader of their former institutional group shall decide whether the individual will be eligible for co-authorship and communicate the name to the Collaboration Board, which reserves the right for a final review.
 4. A paper will carry the names of all co-authors in alphabetical order.
 A footnote will identify the corresponding author(s).
 5. The proponents of a paper will initially propose which non-GlueX members shall be included on the author list and communicate those names to the Collaboration Board for approval.
 6. Any late additions to or removals from the author list must be approved by the Collaboration Board and communicated to the Collaboration.